ADA Compliance for Websites

 Navigating the murky waters of ADA compliance for your company’s website can be confusing.
 The good news is that there are Web Content Accessibility Guidelines which provide businesses and web designers with standards for making web content more accessible.
+Courts have relied on these guidelines set out in WCAG 2.0.
+Indeed, although the 2017 decision is pending on appeal before the Eleventh Circuit, the United States Court for the Southern District of Florida—in the first-ever website accessibility trial—held that, among other things, an employer’s website must comply with the criteria set out in WCAG 2.0 and any third-party vendors who interact with the employer’s website must follow such criteria.
 The DOJ has made it increasingly clear that it considers a website “accessible” if it complies with the standards of the Website Content Accessibility Guidelines (WCAG) 2.0, Levels A and AA.
-While the DOJ sorts out the legal definitions and rules regarding website accessibility compliance, they are currently using the WCAG as criteria for any consent decrees and lawsuits.
-Additionally, this is the standard recently adopted for federal government websites.
-More importantly, there is also speculation that this will be the standard applied to the private sector in 2018.
+The DOJ has used the WCAG as criteria for consent decrees and lawsuits.

 Common website accessibility issues include individuals with vision or hearing impairments requiring assistive devices and/or specialized software to access the Internet.
 For those with a visual impairment, this may include software that enables them to magnify the content of a web page, reads the content to them, or enables use of a braille reader.
 For those with hearing impairments, audio content should generally include closed captioning or images with captions.
 A compliant website not only accommodates said impairments, but also recognizes current adaptive software and technology to the extent this is readily achievable.

-Although there is not a sure fire checklist to ensure 100% compliance, the following provides guidance for your website’s accessibility.
+Although there is not a surefire checklist to ensure 100 percent compliance, the following provides guidance for your website’s accessibility.

 - Provide captions;